themeblvd/theme-blvd-shortcodes/readme.txt

 = 1.6.3 - 03/08/2017 =

+* Improvement: Better support for using variable width carousel with `[gallery_slider]` in Theme Blvd Framework 2.5+ themes. -- You can now pass in `carousel="true"` or `carousel="false"` to force the variable width carousel and override global gallery slider option set on theme options page.
+Also, now appropriate default image crop size will be used, depending on slider being displayed.
+[See documentation](http://demoblvd.com/plugins/shortcodes/generator/shortcodes-sliders/gallery-slider/).

 = 1.6.2 - 02/25/2017 =

 * Fixed: Transparent background and border on `[button]` shortcode using `include_bg` and `include_border` parameters not working properly.